-If you have been eligible to receive a UCA bursary previously, you will continue to receive a UCA Bursary for each year of your undergraduate studies at UCA up to a maximum of three years (if you are studying a three year course) or four years (if you are studying a four year course), provided you continue to fulfill the eligibility criteria laid out below.
+If you have been eligible to receive a UCA bursary previously, you will continue to receive a UCA Bursary for each year of your undergraduate studies at UCA up to a maximum of three years (if you are studying a three year course) or four years (if you are studying a four year course), provided you continue to fulfil the eligibility criteria laid out below.
 Our bursary schemes and the amounts we pay vary according to the year you started at UCA.

 To qualify for a bursary, you must: